UEFA European Championship: Expansion to 8 teams (1980–1992)

-West Germany hosted UEFA Euro 1988, but lost 2–1 to the Netherlands, their traditional rivals, in the semi-finals, which sparked vigorous celebrations in the Netherlands.
+West Germany hosted UEFA Euro 1988, but lost 2–1 against the Netherlands, their traditional rivals, in the semi-finals, which sparked vigorous celebrations in the Netherlands.
 The Netherlands went on to win the tournament in a rematch of their first game of the group stage, beating the Soviet Union 2–0 at the Olympiastadion in Munich.
 Marco van Basten scored the second goal, a volley over the keeper from the right wing which is often considered one of the best goals ever scored.

-UEFA Euro 1992 was held in Sweden, and was won by Denmark, who had been invited to the finals after UN sanctions prevented Yugoslavia's participation as some of the states constituting the Socialist Federal Republic of Yugoslavia were at war with each other.
+UEFA Euro 1992 was held in Sweden and won by Denmark, which had been invited to the finals after UN sanctions prevented Yugoslavia's participation as some of the states constituting the Socialist Federal Republic of Yugoslavia were at war with each other.
 The Danes beat holders the Netherlands on penalties in the semi-finals, then defeated world champions Germany 2–0.
 This was the first tournament in which a unified Germany took part and also the first major tournament to have the players' names printed on their backs.

 Expansion to 16 teams (1996–2012)

 England hosted UEFA Euro 1996, the first tournament to use the nomenclature "Euro [year]" and would see the number of teams taking part double to 16.
 The hosts, in a replay of the 1990 FIFA World Cup semi-final, were knocked out on penalties by Germany.
-The surprise team of the tournament was the newly formed Czech Republic, participating on its first international competition following the dissolution of Czechoslovakia, which reached the final after beating Portugal and France in the knockout stage.
-Germany would go on to win the final 2–1 thanks to the first golden goal ever in a major tournament, scored by Oliver Bierhoff five minutes into extra time.
+The surprise team of the tournament was the newly-formed Czech Republic, participating on its first international competition following the dissolution of Czechoslovakia, which reached the final after beating Portugal and France in the knockout stage.
+Germany won the final 2–1 due to the first golden goal ever in a major tournament, scored by Oliver Bierhoff five minutes into extra time.
 This was Germany's first title as a unified nation.

 UEFA Euro 2000 was the first tournament to be held by two countries, in the Netherlands and Belgium.
 France, the reigning World Cup champions, were favoured to win, and they lived up to expectations when they beat Italy 2–1 after extra time, having come from being 1–0 down: Sylvain Wiltord equalised in the last minute of regular time and David Trezeguet scored the winning golden goal in extra time.

 The UEFA Euro 2004 opening ceremony in Portugal.

-UEFA Euro 2004, like 1992, produced an upset: Greece, who had only qualified for one World Cup (1994) and one European Championship (1980) before, beat hosts Portugal 1–0 in the final (after having also beaten them in the opening game) with a goal scored by Angelos Charisteas in the 57th minute to win a tournament for which they were considered among the biggest underdogs.
+Like the 1992 edition, UEFA Euro 2004 produced an upset: Greece, who had only qualified for one World Cup (1994) and one European Championship (1980) before, beat hosts Portugal 1–0 in the final (after having also beaten them in the opening game) with a goal scored by Angelos Charisteas in the 57th minute to win a tournament for which they were considered among the biggest underdogs.
 On their way to the final, they also beat holders France as well as the Czech Republic with a silver goal, a rule which replaced the previous golden goal in 2003, before being abolished itself shortly after this tournament.